all

 • Beverages are paid according to consumption - by bar price list.

-• All-inclusive domestic drink package which includes: Croatian quality wines, domestic beers, spirits, soft drinks, natural and mineral water, milk, tea, and coffee.
-Average price 200 EUR per person per week
+• The all-inclusive domestic drink package includes Croatian quality wines, domestic beers, spirits, soft drinks, natural and mineral water, milk, tea, and coffee.
+The average price is 200 EUR per person per week

 • All-inclusive non-alcoholic drink package appx 90 EUR per person per week.

 Foreign liquors and wines are not included in this package.
-These can be ordered extras, or the clients can bring the drinks with them (if the gulet charter policy allows).
-If the drinks are supplied by the clients, the service (corkage) fee applies, appx 500 EUR – 700 EUR per week.
+These can be ordered extras, or the clients can bring the drinks (if the gulet charter policy allows).
+If the clients supply the drinks, the service (corkage) fee applies, approximately 500 EUR – 700 EUR per week.

 gulet-smart-spirit-bar.jpg